Live and Work in Australia - Australian Migration FAQs

 It is likely that you will need to redo the English test until you achieve the correct scores.

 How long does it take for my visa to be processed and once my visa is granted, how soon will I have to leave the country to be in Australia?

-Visa processing times may vary but on average most applications are processed in nine to twelve months.
+Visa processing times can vary, but most applications are usually processed in nine to twelve months, on average.

-Once the visa is granted every visa holder must make an initial entry on Australia on or before the initial entry date stipulated on your visa grant.
+Once a visa is granted, the person who has it must make their first trip to Australia on or before the date on their visa grant.